Azure-Samples/service-fabric-java-getting-started/README.md

 - java
 products:
 - azure
+ms.custom: seo-java-august2019 ​
 ---

-# Getting started with Service Fabric with Java
+# Get started using Azure Service Fabric with Java

 This repository contains a set of simple sample projects to help you getting started with Service Fabric on Linux using java as the development language.